ontousis/load_movement_detection/README.md

 For the execution of the code a RaspberryPi 4b or 5 is required (older versions will most likely not cause problems, however there might be compatibility issues related to the Rpi camera with Operating Systems released before "Bullseye").
 A camera -raspberry or usb camera- is essential for frame capturing and a buzzer connected to GPIO pin 17 is also necessary for the notification function.

-For receiving and storing the data, the backend will have to accept the mentioned POST request, that is created as shown here:
+For receiving and storing the data, the backend will have to accept the mentioned POST request, that is created with the following command:
 ```
 requests.post(backend_url,files={'image':open("potential_accident"+str(t)+".jpg","rb")},data={'time':time.strftime("%d_%m_%Y_%H_%M_%S"),'change_percentage':round(avg_percentage_changed,2)})
 ```